-The sculpture of Eduardo Chillida — February 4 – June 3, 2018 — Meadows Museum, SMU, Dallas, TX and Bruckner and Phillip Glass concert February 3, 2017
+Meadows Museum, SMU, Dallas, TX — Eduardo Chillida — February 4 – June 3, 2018 — Bruckner and Phillip Glass, Dallas Symphony Orchestra — February 3, 2017

-How little sound can remain in a concert hall where everyone is quiet and still be music?
-How low and few notes it takes to keep us hanging on, listening and hearing the melody of a symphony of musicians, expecting the theme to return, until it does.
+How little sound can remain in a concert hall and we, the silent audience, still hear music?
+How low and few the notes keep us hanging on, listening and hearing the melody of a symphony of musicians, expecting the theme to return, until it does.
 How little sound do we still call music?

-After a cool and cloudy Texas winter day spent outside and in the Meadows Museum at SMU campus, we went to the Meyerson to hear the Dallas Symphony play Anton Bruckner’s Symphony #8 – a long, 78-minute piece with movements listed as slow, or as we liked to joke while waiting through the intermission: slow, slower and slowest.
-I felt the portended dread of this music that might make the long, slow journey up to the highest balcony with someone using a walker seem too short.
-Before the piece began, I looked forward to the very slow, slowest elevator ride back to our parked car.
+After a cool and cloudy Texas winter day spent outside and in the Meadows Museum at SMU campus, we went to the Meyerson to hear the Dallas Symphony play Anton Bruckner’s Symphony #8 – a long, 78-minute piece with movements listed as Latin varients of slow, or as we liked to joke while waiting through the intermission: slow, slower and slowest.
+I felt the portended dread of this music.
+Feared it might make the long, slow journey up to the highest balcony with someone using a walker seem too short and looked forward to another trip in the slowest elevator in the world, back to our parked car.

-Instead, after the music had been applauded someone behind me just let our a really loud – “wild” – and we turned to look at a 20-something woman and her friends still staring at the stage.
+Instead, after the music had been applauded someone behind me just let our a really loud “Wild” — a call I wanted to have made — and we turned to look at a 20-something woman and her friends still staring at the stage.
 Bruckner’s 8th was, I agreed, a wild ride and I was standing there sad it was over.

 The music diminished very gradually and this diminishment was long.